jennxsierra/postal-service-webapp/README.md

 - Add an **Employee** class and related functionality.
 - Integrate with a real database.
 - Add **user authentication** and **authorization**.

+---

+## Acknowledgements

+- Thank you to Ms. Vernelle Sylvester for providing her expertise and guidance on Object Oriented Design and Programming.
+- Thank you to Mr. Dalwin Lewis for providing the necessary skills and knowledge on the tools and languages used in this project.